AmineF-collab/Amine-retake-crypto-project/README.md

 - If you finished you can now exit the program or disconnect the client with ```/exit or /disconnect```

-103.2 - Retake Project:Prof. Davide Calvaresi
+103.2 - Retake Project : Prof. Davide Calvaresi

 Amine F